TOK.p30.r5.c4 BMM9.p17.r6.c2 MHD.AS4.1&2 1620st

 o Both TOK and MHD have two glottalized k’s but indicate some hesitation towards the whole reading with a question mark.

 · Do not confuse this (visually and semantically) with CHITAM, which also has a trilobate nose and also means “peccary”.
-The distinguishing characteristic for K’EK’EN / KEKEN is the “reduced variant of ja” in the bottom right and (optionally) a washer with trilobate element covering the eye (leaves pointing downwards) whereas CHITAM has a horizontal line through the middle of the eye line.
+The distinguishing characteristic for K’EK’EN / KEKEN is the “reduced variant of ja” in the bottom right and (optionally) a washer with trilobate element covering the eye (leaves pointing downwards) whereas CHITAM has an eye which is a circle, with a horizontal line through the middle, and with (typically) a series of parallel vertical ticks on the “floor” of the resulting (top) semicircle.
+One possible solution:

 · Do not confuse this with the visually (slightly) similar HE’EW = “noun classifier for days”.
 HE’EW has a mammal head (sometimes) with crossbones over the eye (and with no trilobate nose), whereas K’EK’EN has a mammal head with a trilobate nose, with a trilobate element under the eye, with the leaves pointing downwards.